UP | HOME

 u = 20*u; % Actuator Stack Voltage [V]

-The transfer function from the actuator voltage \(V_a\) to the force sensor stack voltage \(V_s\) is computed.
+The transfer function from the actuator voltage Va to the force sensor stack voltage Vs is computed.

-[coh, ~] = mscohere( u, v, win, [], [], 1/Ts);
+Ts = t(end)/(length(t)-1); Fs = 1/Ts; win = hann(ceil(5/Ts)); [tf_est, f] = tfestimate(u, v, win, [], [], 1/Ts); [coh, ~] = mscohere( u, v, win, [], [], 1/Ts);

 The coherence is shown in Figure 18.